utxostack/ckb-bitcoin-spv/docs/Design.md

 ## Disadvantages

-- Calculate the MMR proof is complex for average users.
+- Calculating the MMR proof is complex for average users.

   A service is needed to collect all headers contained in the MMR root.